stgeorgeshurstville/bulletin/_docs/sermon.md

 ³⁰ “This will be the sign for you, Hezekiah:

-<br>“This year you will eat what grows by itself,
+“This year you will eat what grows by itself,
 <br>&nbsp;&nbsp;and the second year what springs from that.
 <br>But in the third year sow and reap,
 <br>&nbsp;&nbsp;plant vineyards and eat their fruit.